Keeping Your Sage Data Secure and Up to Date

 Part of the Sage 50 Accounts For Dummies Cheat Sheet

-Keeping the data you have stored on Sage 50 Accounts secure and well maintained is important.
-Use this list of tips to help you achieve this:
+Keeping the data you have stored on Sage 50 Accounts secure and well maintained is very important.
+Just use this list of simple tips to help you easily achieve this:

 Use passwords for security.
 If you’re signed on as the manager, you can use the Access Rights feature to set individual passwords and individual rights for each Sage user.
 For example, you may want to give someone access to the sales ledger or the purchase ledger but not the bank accounts.

-If you have a single-user licence, the Access Rights facility is available only when you select the Access Rights check box on the Parameters tab of Company Preferences (from the main toolbar, click Settings >Company Preferences).
+If you have a single-user license, the Access Rights facility is available only when you select the Access Rights check box on the Parameters tab of Company Preferences (from the main toolbar, click Settings →Company Preferences).
 After you tick this box, every time you start Sage, the Logon window appears.
 Type manager to log on; no password is needed, so just click OK.

 To change the access, highlight the individual user in the Access Rights window and click Details.
 The Access Details window opens, where you can set which modules that user has access to by clicking the Modules button and then editing each module by clicking the Full Access or No Access buttons.